Prime Minister Employment Generation Programme (PMEGP Loan)

 How Can I Check the Status of My PMEGP Loan Application?

 After completing the application process, you must check the status of your PMEGP application on a frequent basis.
-To easily track PMEGP, follow these steps:
+To easily track PMEGP loan status, follow these steps:

 STEP 1: To check your ‘PMEGP loan online application status’, go to the official PMEGP website and click on the ‘Apply’ button under the ‘Registered Applicant’ section.